 Amen Par Ankh (Sacred House of Life), Amen Ankh Urban Farm and Amen Ankh Akademy,; is a local Urban Farm nestled around a Spiritual Outreach and Education Center in the heart of midtown Kansas City, Missouri.
 Contact Us and become a member, as We Celebrate the Cycles of Life!

 We Celebrate the Cycles of Life, Wellness and Balance in our everyday existence on earth.
-We assist in Wellness for Physical Fitness, Mental Health, and KMT Spiritual Attunement - to realize the fullest capacities of life, health, prosperity and strength.
+We assist in Wellness for Physical and Mental Health, and KMT Spiritual Attunement - to realize the fullest capacities of life, health, prosperity and strength.
 We provide Whole Life Coaching, Energy work, A Par Ankh Reading Room, Org-Ankh Electric food Boxes, an Herbal Tea House & Juice bar, Ancient Cultural Centered Student Tutoring and STEAM, Outdoor Experiences, classes such as Plant Identification, Recycling, Natural products, Sewing, Cultural Headwrapping, Natural Hair oils, beading and Lox twisting, and Cosmetic products.
 Art Healing Mandalas, Jewelry Making, Gentle Yoga, Canning and preserving food, Health and Wellness Study Courses.
 We make Gifts and Accessories.
 We Celebrate and show our respect of nature with Cultural Ceremonies, Green Griot Gathering cypher, Workshops and special events.
 Amen Par Ankh means sacred House of Life.
 We Celebrate Life!
 We provide a family space for personal discovery with quiet reflection and time for internal work, as well as an active space for expressions of our original ways of life.

-Ceremony, Counseling, Coaching, Cleansings, & Classes
+Ceremony, Counseling, Coaching, Cleansings, and Classes

 Amen Ankh Urban Farm is an urban agricultural enterprise with the goal of achieving environmental justice and sustainability by Healthy local food production and improving local neighborhood access to healthy Foods.
 We run Aquaponic Systems of farm raised fish, Herbs and microgreens.
 We sell Org-Ankh Electric Food Boxes!
 We also provide Farm-a-See tours of successful Local Farmers with the “Green Griot”.